miraliumre/gsm/README.md

 **Finally,** copy all the configuration files to the `/etc/osmocom` directory on your system.
 A script for doing so is provided under [src/update-cfg.sh] for convenience.

+[^3]: **USSD (Unstructured Supplementary Service Data)** is a messaging
+      technology allowing a session-based, two-way exchange of a sequence of data.
+One of its uses is providing users with access to network services by dialing short codes, typically starting with * and ending with #, without the need for an internet connection.

+[^4]: **MSISDN (Mobile Station International Subscriber Directory Number)** is
+      a number uniquely identifying a subscription in the GSM network.
+Simply put, it is the phone number.
+It is stored on the network's database, where it can be looked up in relation to the IMSI.

+[^5]: **IMSI (International Mobile Subscriber Identity)** is a unique
+      identifier for each user of the network.
+It is stored on the SIM card, composed of up to 15 digits, and structured to include the MCC, the MNC, and a unique subscriber number.

+[^6]: **MCC (Mobile Country Code)** is a three-digit code assigned to each
+      country, used to identify the country in which a mobile subscriber belongs.

+[^7]: **MNC (Mobile Network Code)** is a two or three-digit code used in
+      combination with the MCC to identify a mobile phone operator within a country.
+Each operator has unique MNCs (often more than one), which, when paired with the MCC, forms an unique operator identification worldwide.

 [osmo-bsc.cfg]: etc/osmocom/osmo-bsc.cfg
 [osmo-ggsn.cfg]: etc/osmocom/osmo-ggsn.cfg